Amy Coney Barrett: Nomination and confirmation

 Lambda Legal, an LGBT civil rights organization, co-signed a letter with 26 other gay rights organizations opposing Barrett's nomination.
 The letter expressed doubts about her ability to separate faith from her rulings on LGBT matters.
 During her Senate hearing, Barrett was questioned about landmark LGBTQ legal precedents such as Obergefell v.
 Hodges, United States v.
 Windsor, and Lawrence v.
 Texas.
 She said these cases are "binding precedents" that she intended to "faithfully follow if confirmed" to the appeals court, as required by law.
 The letter Lambda Legal co-signed read, "Simply repeating that she would be bound by Supreme Court precedent does not illuminate—indeed, it obfuscates—how Professor Barrett would interpret and apply precedent when faced with the sorts of dilemmas that, in her view, 'put Catholic judges in a bind.'"

 Barrett's nomination was supported by every law clerk she had worked with and all of her 49 faculty colleagues at Notre Dame Law school.
 450 former students signed a letter to the Senate Judiciary Committee supporting her nomination.

 On October 5, 2017, the Senate Judiciary Committee voted 11–9 on party lines to recommend Barrett and report her nomination to the full Senate.
 On October 30, the Senate invoked cloture by a vote of 54–42.
 It confirmed her by a vote of 55–43 on October 31, with three Democrats—Joe Donnelly, Tim Kaine, and Joe Manchin—voting for her.
 She received her commission two days later.
-Barrett is the first and only woman to occupy an Indiana seat on the Seventh Circuit.
+Barrett is the first woman to occupy an Indiana seat on the Seventh Circuit.